gnayrr/epithet/README.md

 **Parameter:**

 > The textarea element to enhance.
-If omitted, all textarea elements are enhanced.
+If omitted, all textarea elements are enhanced

 **Example:**